Automate setting up Xcode

 Xcode snippets

-Xcode snippets let you generate text that you type often.
-For instance, I use it
+Xcode snippets can be used quickly add text you type often.
+For instance, I use it for MARK

-etc. They save me a lot of time and makes my code look the same across the entire
+Xcode snippets save a lot of time and make the code look the same across the codebase.

 For instance, I have a snippet that creates a “plain” // MARK -